Terms & Conditions of Sale

 3. PAYMENT TERMS

 3.1 The BUYER shall pay for the Goods delivered pursuant to this Agreement in accordance with the prices set forth in the Proposal.
-All prices are in United States currency.
+Unless stated otherwise, all references to currency are in United States Dollars.

 3.2 The BUYER is required to pay to BOOST a minimum of Fifty Percent (50%) deposit of the purchase price for all Goods and Services prior to entry of an Order and must pay the balance of each invoice prior to shipment.
 When the Order is ready to be shipped, BOOST shall provide to the BUYER an invoice setting forth the Goods and Services to be delivered and the amount due and payable to Boost.
 If full payment is not received within (3) months of BOOST’s notification, the order will be re-stocked and BOOST shall retain BUYER’s deposit as a re-stocking fee.